 If you have a vice, then it is best to have some extra.
 I am not saying your vices should be your priority, but you may want to avoid the discomfort of doing without if you really don’t have to.
 Chocolate, Nicotine, Soda, Energy Drinks, whatever it might be, have a week on hand.

 Have an alternative cooking method

 My gas range eyes can be used without electricity, but my oven will not work without power.
 I have a Camp Chef stove/oven that uses propane that I can use in an emergency as well as a grill with a griddle and grill box.
 The oven and stove can be used inside so that would be my choice for a situation where I didn’t want to be grilling.
 If you have a covered area that is clear then cooking outside during somewhat cold conditions may not be so bad, but this will depend on the severity of your weather.

 The Camp Chef uses 1 lb propane canisters like those that are used for small torches.
 These canisters are very easy to find.
 You can hook a bigger tank up if you have the right regular set up.
 They sell a kit I believe.
 I mean if I can bake a 13 x 9 casserole and have two stove eyes for other courses, I would be doing okay in an emergency even if there were a lot of people to cook for.
-I have looked for various ways to cook without power, and I have to say that at $180 or so, the oven/stove is the best deal out there for a new stove especially.
+I have looked for various ways to cook without power, and I have to say that at this price, the oven/stove is the best deal out there for a new stove especially.

 For more details on the Camp Chef Oven, check out my post “A Review Of The Camp Chef Oven Outdoor Gas Range

 Be ready to melt snow and filter for drinking water